How CPR saves lives and IT incidents

 About Matt Philpott

-Matthew Philpott is the Executive Director of Technology at NHS England, where he leads a dynamic team of approximately 750 professionals delivering mission-critical digital, data and technology services across one of the world’s largest healthcare systems.
+Matthew Philpott is the Executive Director of Technology at NHS England, leading national digital, data and technology operations across one of the world’s largest healthcare systems.
+With a career spanning the Home Office, NHS, and global telecoms, he brings real-world insight into how technology enables public services at scale — especially under pressure.

 Send a message to the speaker